WolverineSportsAnalytics/basketball/README.md

 ### Run fanduelScraper.py
     - Job: put players in their place like Roger Goodell would want to

+### Run dailyMinutesScraper.py
+    - Job: get minutes from rotogrinders and insert into performance table
+    - How: set minutesDateID to the dateID where you are projecting in constants.py

-### Run projMinutes.sql - might switch in place for projMinutes
+### Run projMinutes.sql
-    - Job: projects the minutes for the people playing
+    - Job: projects the minutes for the people playing and don't have projMinutes
+    - Gets the average minutes for a player over the last 7 days

+### Run currentMagic.py
+    - Job: aggregates data from all tables and stores in "futures" table as features including everything just scraped
+    - Configure gdStartYear, gdStartMonth, gdStartDay to the date you want to pull features in up till
+    - set numdaysGradientDescent to how many days back you want to pull features till
+    - these numbers are inclusive

 ## Run train.py
     - Must specify YearP, MonthP, and DayP for the day you are predicting